suren-m/remote-workshop-env/azure_subscription/az_subscription.setup.md

 * Create yourself a new `outlook / hotmail` account.

-    * This can just be a temporary account for the purpose of this workshop but make sure to not forget the credentials for it.
+    * This can just be a temporary account for the purpose of this workshop but make sure to not forget its credentials.

     * You will be using this account to create your Azure subscription that will be used for workshop labs.